The EH Guide to Anaemia, Low Iron Levels and Iron Deficiency

 Please see a good nutritionist, with an interest in a holistic approach to health or seek the advice of in-house experts at Nelson’s Homeopathic Pharmacy, Helios in Covent Garden or the Nutricentre, which is staffed by experts who really have time to listen and treat you as an individual.
 Shona, the head nutritionist at The Nutricentre says, “ We always try and build up the whole picture behind a person presenting with chronic tiredness.
 The key is to find out if the person is slightly depleted in iron or severely deficient.
 So we look at the person’s diet, we look at the GP’s test results if they had them and then we’ll go for something like the Solgar Gentle Iron if we think they are slightly depleted or the Hema-Plex if it is more serious and they have their GP test results.”

-Today, more and more people who are living high stress lives, and perhaps existing on convenience foods except extreme tiredness as a normal part of life.
+Today, more and more people who are living high-stress lives, and perhaps existing on convenience foods except for extreme tiredness as a normal part of life.
 “It isn’t normal to feel exhausted all the time,” says Shona.
-“We are a lot of people, both men and women, who are really in a very poor state.
+“We are a lot of people, both men, and women, who are really in a very poor state.
 There is a loss of libido, they appear very pale, miserable and really quite unwell.
 Please get help.
 Start by asking for an iron test and seek professional nutritional advice before you lapse into anaemia, and your body stops functioning.”

 Iron rich food: